 Once you choose your filter type, you can also choose an action for Gmail to take each time a message comes into your inbox that matches your filter.
 Here, you can add your filtered emails to labels, star them, send them directly to spam, or even automatically forward them.

-12. Automatically Prioritize Your Inbox
+12. Prioritize Your Inbox Using Layout Options.

 When you get to the office in the morning and open your email, you probably have a mix of important unread emails, starred emails from previous days, promotional low-priority emails, and more.